User Guide

 - Example usage of this macro:

-will create a new macro, but every time you execute the macro test
+macro test; add will create a new macro, but every time you execute the macro test, the error message from add telling you it requires the name parameter will be shown.

 When using it with conjunction with the undo command, macro will only undo the commands one at a time within the chain of macro commands